Title

 The Commission establishes guidelines for accepting minor errors in birth certificates and transcripts of records for licensure examination applications, while maintaining a strict policy against major discrepancies to ensure data integrity and fairness for applicants.

-They must submit a baptismal certificate from the parish, a parent's or guardian's affidavit, and certification from the barangay chairman or representative verifying the applicant's gender.
+Acceptance is allowed if the applicant submits: (a) a baptismal certificate from the parish, (b) a parent’s/guardian’s affidavit, and (c) a certification from the barangay chairman or representative proving the applicant is really male or female.

 Analyze Cases Smarter, Faster